telerik/winforms-docs/gridview/exporting-data/export-to-html.md

 {{endregion}}

-__HTMLTableCaptionFormatting event__
+__HTMLTableCaptionFormatting event__ HTMLTableCaptionFormatting event can be used to make an additional formatting on the html caption table element .
+You can access TableCaptionElement through event’s arguments and apply a valid html format.

-        HTMLTableCaptionFormatting event can be used to make an additional formatting on the html caption table element .
-You can access TableCaptionElement through event’s arguments and apply a valid html format.#_[C#]  Handling the HTMLTableCaptionFormatting event_
+####  Handling the HTMLTableCaptionFormatting event

 {{source=..\SamplesCS\GridView\ExportingData\ExportToHTML1.cs region=handlingHtmlTableCaptionFormattingEvent}}
 {{source=..\SamplesVB\GridView\ExportingData\ExportToHTML1.vb region=handlingHtmlTableCaptionFormattingEvent}}